lucianafalcon/Engineering_Portfolio/README.md

 - Encapsulation and data flow across layers
 - Applications and Examples

-llustrations and examples from the textbooks Kurose & Ross, support the explanations.
-This material is useful for students and professionals seeking a solid foundation in networking principles.
+Illustrations and examples from the textbooks by Kurose & Ross support the explanations throughout this document.
+I created this material to serve as a solid foundation for anyone seeking to understand the principles of computer networking.

 ## 2. MOSFET Memory Cell Programming